louisville-rstats/data-viz-contest/2017-04-13-data-viz-contest.md

 - Your code must be open (at least the visualization part)
 - Ideally, your final data set should be shareable on Data.World's platform on our Organization page

 Beyond that, the sky's the limit!
-We would also like folks to try and utilize either the KY Legislature API built by the Civic Data Alliance, or any of the datasets stored on Louisville's Open Data Portal - but if contestants have their eye on a particular set of data that falls outside of those then that's OK by us.
+We would also like folks to try and utilize either the [KY Legislature API](http://derby-pie-politics.herokuapp.com/) built by the Civic Data Alliance, or any of the datasets stored on [Louisville's Open Data Portal](https://data.louisvilleky.gov/) - but if contestants have their eye on a particular set of data that falls outside of those then that's OK by us.

 ## Submission and Judging

 **Deadline**

-Our next meet up is scheduled for May 23rd from 12 - 1:30pm where the winners will be announced.
+Our next meet up is scheduled for May 23rd from 12 - 2pm where the winners will be announced.
 In order for us to have time to judge the submissions, please have your visualizations finalized and submitted by May 16th.

 **How to Submit**